In this article, we list 10 of the most engaging travel social media campaigns and why they wowed us with their distinctiveness and sheer ingenuity.

-‘Likes’ on social media are a currency of sort with people and brands alike.
+‘Likes’ on social media are a currency of sorts with people and brands alike.
 Having a huge amount of followers is considered tantamount to success.
 But is it really?

-Is there more to social media than we see on the surface or is it just a game of numbers, customer’s whims and constantly changing trends?
+Is there more to social media than we see on the surface or is it just a game of numbers, customer whims and constantly changing trends?

-Statistics reveal that quality content and customer engagement is more important than numbers of followers because the latter can be gamed by social media users.
+Statistics reveal that quality content and customer engagement are more important than the number of followers because the latter can be gamed by social media users.
 According to this article:

-- Engaged customers frequent their favourite casual dining restaurants 56% more per month than actively disengaged customers.
+- Engaged customers frequent their favorite casual dining restaurants 56% more per month than actively disengaged customers.

-- Engaged customers are 28% more likely to visit their favourite fast food restaurants every month than actively disengaged customers.
+- Engaged customers are 28% more likely to visit their favorite fast-food restaurants every month than actively disengaged customers.

 - Engaged hotel guests spend 46% more per year than actively disengaged guests.

 Social media has changed the face of advertising.
-From an optional medium that’s often dismissed to the star of a campaign, social media has travelled far in the world of marketing.
+From an optional medium that’s often dismissed to the star of a campaign, social media has traveled far in the world of marketing.

 Travel brands have been quick to jump onto the social media ‘brandwagon’.

-With the avalanche of social media networks in our lives, and it’s multiplying popularity as a medium to connect with people, travel brands, too, have made their presence felt in this virtual marketplace.
+With the avalanche of social media networks in our lives and their multiplying popularity as a medium to connect with people, travel brands, too, have made their presence felt in this virtual marketplace.